rrousselGit/provider/README.md

 This includes:

-- `SingleChildCloneableWidget`, to make any widget works with `MultiProvider`.
+- `SingleChildStatelessWidget`, to make any widget works with `MultiProvider`.
-- [InheritedProvider], the generic `InheritedWidget` obtained when doing `Provider.of`.
+  This interface is exposed as part of `package:provider/single_child_widget`

-- `DelegateWidget`/`BuilderDelegate`/`ValueDelegate` to help handle the logic of "MyProvider() that creates an object" vs "MyProvider.value() that can update over time".
+- [InheritedProvider], the generic `InheritedWidget` obtained when doing `context.watch`.

 Here's an example of a custom provider to use `ValueNotifier` as state: https://gist.github.com/rrousselGit/4910f3125e41600df3c2577e26967c91